lubiah/kudadamold/src/routes/blog/content/the-flames-game/index.md

 ## Representation of each letter in the acronym

-There are many different interpretations of the significance of the individual letters that make up the acronym.
+There are many different interpretations of the meaning of the individual letters that make up the acronym.
 Some claim it is:

-_ FLAME: Friends, Lovers, Affectionate, Marriage, Enemies _ FLAMES: stands for - Friends, Lover, Affection, Marriage, Enemy, Sister _ FLAMES: Friendship, Love, Affection, Marriage, Enemy and Siblings _ FLAMES: Friends, Lovers, Affection, Marriage, Enemy, 'Secret Lovers' \* and more As you can see, there are plenty versions out there but in order to enjoy the game, you really need to stick to the one which suits you, for me, the version I have always known is "Friends Lovers Affection Marriage Enemy 'Secret Lovers'" and it's the one I stick to.
+- FLAME: Friends, Lovers, Affectionate, Marriage, Enemies
+- FLAMES: stands for - Friends, Lover, Affection, Marriage, Enemy, Sister
+- FLAMES: Friendship, Love, Affection, Marriage, Enemy and Siblings
+- FLAMES: Friends, Lovers, Affection, Marriage, Enemy, 'Secret Lovers' and more

+As you can see, there are plenty of versions out there but to enjoy the game, you really need to stick to the one which suits you.
+For me, the version I have always known is "Friends Lovers Affection Marriage Enemy 'Secret Lovers'" and it's the one I stick to.

 ## How to play the game

-Flames was first played on paper, but thanks to technology, we now have online variations of the game.
-Being able to test your FLAMES with someone without having to look for the paper again is amazing.
+The game of Flames was initially played on paper, but now there are online versions.
+Being able to test your FLAMES with someone without having to look for paper again is fantastic.

-Am going to make an interactive tutorial to teach you how to play the FLAMES game.
-You can replace your name with the ones inside the boxes to better understand it works.
+Here is an interactive tutorial to teach you how to play the FLAMES game.
+You can replace your name with the ones inside the boxes to better understand how it works.

-The game first start's by writing you and your partner's name on a piece of paper, though not compulsory, it is better to use your full names.
-As you can see in the input boxes below, there are two names, the first is your name and the second is your partner's name.
+Although it's not required, it's preferable to use your full name when starting the game.
+You start by writing your name and your partner's name on a piece of paper.
+You can see that there are two names in the input boxes below; the first name is yours, and the second is the name of your partner.

 <div class="p-2 border border-neutral-300 mb-5 rounded-md">
   <div class="mb-5">